<?xml version="1.0" encoding="UTF-8"?>

 <item>

-<title>Comment on Clothes maketh the man by Cynthia Closkey</title>
+<title>Comment on Could/Couldn&#8217;t care less by Cynthia Closkey</title>

 <dc:creator>Cynthia Closkey</dc:creator>